NumPy Notebook

 Random Numbers

-rng = np.random.default_rng(seed=42) # recommended: explicit Generator with seed
+rng = np.random.default_rng(seed=42) # recommended: a Generator with a seed

 rng.integers(1, 100, size=5) # 5 random integers in [1, 100)